devkevinsramos/telegram-real-estate-price-bot/README.md

 This bot was developed as part of my **Artificial Intelligence Programming course at SENAI**.

-The idea is simple: based on a dataset of real estate sales, the model learns the relationship between property size and price, and then uses this to estimate new values in real time directly on Telegram.
+The main idea is simple: based on a dataset of real estate sales, the model learns the relationship between property size and price, and then uses this information to estimate new values in real time directly on Telegram.

+This version represents an earlier stage of the project, before later improvements and added features.

 ---